 The year proved very successful in terms of the number of grants and amount of funds awarded.
 The standard of applications was consistently high and the internet based advice and application process has reduced the number of poor quality or inappropriate applications.
 The trustees were pleased to see a continued high quality of applications, with 19 new PhD and masters scholarships awarded from 30 applications (63%).
-This approval rate has remained stable at between 60% and 70% since 2006.
+This approval rate has remained stable at between 60% and

+70% since 2006.
+The ability of the charity to maintain the approval rating despite COVID-19 was due to the majority of applications being received and approved prior to the first UK lockdown.
 The trustees are pleased to note that the vast majority of PhD students successfully obtain clinical or research fellow posts and on average obtain their PhD in under 4 years.
 During the year 15 PhD's and 8 master students funded by the Trust completed their studies.
 In total over 70 academic papers on Alzheimer's related topics were published around 70% of which resulted in identifiable advances in research or treatment of the condition.

-The number of grants cancelled or recovered continues to be a small proportion of the funds awarded with £18,000 of grants cancelled or recovered in 2020 (£10,000 in 2019).
+The number of grants cancelled or recovered continues to be a small proportion of the funds awarded although there is an increase from 2019 with £18,000 of grants cancelled or recovered in 2020 (£10,000 in 2019).
 Cancellation or recovery is largely due to students dropping out in the first few months or not taking up their PhD or masters place.